Pop music is often known for being emotional, so it should come to no surprise that there are songs in this genre that can make one cry.

 'Til then, it will burn innside of me..."

 - "Promise To Try" is pretty sad, too.
 It's about how her mother died when she was at the age of 5.

 - "Falling Free" is especially a tear jerker.
 It's about finding peace at the end of a relationship and moving in while still wishing you were with the said person.
 It especially gets the tears flowing when she sounds as if she's about to cry at the end,

 - "California Dreaming" by The Mamas and The Papas. ("Stopped into a church, I passed alooonnnnng the way...")

-- Bruno Mars "When I Was Your Man" talking about a man who regrets not loving his girlfriend more and all the things he could have done for her.
+- "When I Was Your Man" by Bruno Mars is about a man who regrets not loving his girlfriend more and all the things he could have done for her.
 Now he wants her to be happy with someone else.
 Makes me cry my eyes out.

 - Richard Marx's "Angel's Lullabye", "The Other Side", and "Right There Waiting".

 - Matchbox 20 has a few:

 - "How Far We've Come".